jamulussoftware/jamuluswebsite/wiki/en/Running-a-Server.md

 **Note:** This feature is deprecated, and may disappear in a future release.

 ##### `-P or --delaypan`
-Start with delay panning enabled.This option uses small differences in sound arrival time between the two ears.
+Start with delay panning enabled.
+This option uses small differences in sound arrival time between the two ears.
 It produces a stereo effect similar to natural human hearing when compared to normal “volume” panning.

 ##### `-s` or `--server`
 Start Jamulus in Server mode